Support for families

 For many parents, connecting with others in a similar situation can be a source of comfort, support and information.

 Our Talk about Autism forum is a safe and friendly place to talk to other people who understand what you're going through.
 Members can post questions, provide information and share experiences with those who have first-hand experience or a deep connection with autism.

-If you would prefer a telephone service, the National Autistic Society runs the Autism Helpline offering confidential information, advice and support.
+If you would prefer a telephone service, the National Autistic Society runs the Autism Helpline offering information on educational rights, transition support, educational tribunal support, and school exclusion.
 You can also find information about local face-to-face support groups and services.

 You and your child

 It's natural to feel a range of emotions following an autism diagnosis, and it's healthy to talk about these feelings, rather than bury them.
 Always remember that your child is still the unique person they have always been and they need you to be their champion.
 Now that you understand your child's needs, you'll be able to take advantage of support and services that will help them to reach their potential.

 Read more advice for family members following an autism diagnosis in our parent toolkit.

 Local authorities have a duty to support children in need, but the level of this support varies according to your local area.

 Even if they don't have a formal diagnosis of autism, your child may still be entitled to support from your local social services.
 You should contact your local social services to request an assessment.